davidtchiu/davidtchiu.github.io/teaching/cs455/hwk5.sqldml/index.md

    6           San Franci
    ```

-8. For all Sales Reps, list their names and the names of the office they work out of, along with the number of clients they represent.
+8. For all employees listed as `Sales Rep`, list their names and the names of the office they work out of, along with the number of clients they represent.
 Order by reverse order of number of clients.
 There are 15 rows in the result.

    ```
    firstName   lastName    city        numClients